 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-white matter of the brain due to abnormalities of myelin, the fatty covering that insulates nerves.
-The leukodystrophies are a group of disorders caused by mutations in the genes involved in the production of myelin.
+white matter of the brain.
+The white matter degrades due to defects of the myelin, which is a fatty covering that insulates nerves in the brain.
+Myelin is needed to protect the nerves and the nerves can't function normally without it.
+These disorders are progressive, meaning they tend to get worse with time.
+The leukodystrophies are a group of disorders caused by spelling mistakes (mutations) in the genes involved in making myelin.
 Specific leukodystrophies include metachromatic leukodystrophy, Krabbe leukodystrophy, X-linked adrenoleukodystrophy, Pelizaeus-Merzbacher disease, Canavan disease, and Alexander disease.
-The most common symptom of a leukodystrophy is a gradual decline in functioning of an infant or child who previously appeared well.
-Progressive loss may appear in body tone, movements, gait, speech, ability to eat, vision, hearing, and behavior.Leukodystrophy refers to the progressive degeneration of the
+The most common symptom of a leukodystrophy is a decline in functioning of an infant or child who previously appeared healthy.
+This gradual loss may be seen with issues in body tone, movements, gait, speech, ability to eat, vision, hearing, and behavior.A leukodystrophy is a type of rare genetic disorder that affects the brain, spinal cord, and other nerves in the body.
+It is caused by destruction of the

 - NINDS Leukodystrophy Information Page.
 National Institute of Neurological Disorders and Stroke.
 November 3, 2009; http://www.ninds.nih.gov/disorders/leukodystrophy/leukodystrophy.htm.
 Accessed 1/25/2010.